MarkFarmiloe/immersive-go-course/projects/output-and-error-handling/README.md

 Have a read of the server code.
 Make sure you understand what it's doing, and what kinds of responses you may need to handle.

 We won't propose changes to the server code as part of this project.
 This server is intentionally buggy because as part of the exercise we sometimes need to handle bad responses.
-We may, however, want to make edits to it while we're developing our client to help us better manually test out yur code (randomness is hard to test against!).
+We may, however, want to make edits to it while we're developing our client to help us better manually test out your code (randomness is hard to test against!).

 Our final client code should work against the original server code.